© Crown copyright 2020

 Will support be available across the UK?

 Yes.
 Support will be made available to eligible universities across the UK.
-The UK Government is working with the devolved administrations to discuss how this is best delivered across the 4 nations.
+UKRI is working with the devolved HE funding bodies on delivery across the four nations.

 Will support be directed towards STEM disciplines?